vmware-archive/watch-proxy/README.md

 ## Configuration

-Configuration for Quartermaster is done via a config file, which, when deployed to kubernetes should take the form of a configmap.
+Configuration for Watch-Proxy is done via a config file, which, when deployed to kubernetes should take the form of a configmap.
 An example can be seen in the [examples](examples) dir.

 ### Config file options

-* `clusterName` Name of the cluster Quartermaster is deployed to.
+* `clusterName` Name of the cluster Watch-Proxy is deployed to.
 This is an arbitrary value but should be meaninfgul to the endpoint that is processing the payload, especially when it is receiving reports from multiple clusters.
-* `emitCacheDuration` Amount of time quatermaster should remember it previously emitted an object and that object's state at the given time.
+* `emitCacheDuration` Amount of time Watch-Proxy should remember it previously emitted an object and that object's state at the given time.
 Specified with seconds (s), minutes (m), or hours (h).
 * `emitBatchMaxObjects` Maximum number of objects to be sent in a single request.
 If not defined, default is 10.
 * `emitInterval` Amount of time in seconds that the emissions processor sleeps between sending batches of objects.
 When emissions are processed, the number of objects sent is limited by `emitBatchMaxObjects`.
 Be aware that if you set `emitBatchMaxObjects` to low and the `emitInterval` too long, it may delay the reporting of changes to resources.
 If not defined, default is 1s.
-* `forceReuploadDuration` Amount of time quartermaster should wait before attempting to re-process all objects inside of kubernetes.
-If state of object during re-upload hasn't changed since last emit (meaning quartermaster still has a cached record, the object will be dropped).
+* `forceReuploadDuration` Amount of time Watch-Proxy should wait before attempting to re-process all objects inside of kubernetes.
+If state of object during re-upload hasn't changed since last emit (meaning Watch-Proxy still has a cached record, the object will be dropped).
 This setting relates to client-go's resyncPeriod Setting this value to 0 ensures no forced re-upload occurs.
 Specified with seconds (s), minutes (m), or hours (h).
 * `prometheusMetrics` Configuration for exposing prometheus metrics:
     - `port` The port to expose the metrics on.
 This value must be supplied to activate prometheus metrics.
 Supply a string or int with a valid port number.
     - `path` The path at which to expose metrics.
 Supply a string including the leading forward slash.
 If not defined will default to "/metrics".